plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <td><img src="http://i.imgur.com/zdbxVr3.png"></td>
 </tr>
 <tr>
 <td>The toolbar on the left lets us filter the data by type, tags, format and more.
-If you want to quickly find data sets that you can export to Plotly, filtering the format to XLS or CSV is a good idea.</td>
+If you want to quickly find data sets that you can export to Plotly, filtering the format to XLS or CSV is helpful.</td>
 <td><img src="http://i.imgur.com/L5LLlFn.png"></td>
 </tr>
 <tr>